Georges Creek Valley: Local dialect

-Georges Creek is pronounced Georges crick by locals, though they pronounce other streams as creek.
+Locals pronounce the "creek: in Georges Creek as crick by locals, though they pronounce other streams as creek.

 Heavy Scottish heritage in the area give locals a dialect unique in the area.
 Many outsiders confuse the local dialect with that of Ontario, Canada, which it closely resembles.
+However, the use of terms like "crick" and others like "crawfish" for "crayfish" are indicative of the Western Pennsylvania English dialect.